Famous for its limestone rock formations and bouldering / rock-climbing

 aprox.
 21000 hectares, covers the Big Ben ranges and the Torlesse Gap, which are the mountains we look at from Smylies.

-It is probably one of the easiest to reach as it is divided by State Highway 73 and the Porters Pass, the old road, made in 1858 by hand is still visible. if you bring your mountain bike you can ride down both sides of the Pass and end up at the bottom ,time required between 15min and 30 min depending on ability, note however the old coach road has a small slip on the top and can be overgrown with grass and the other side is steep (advanced riders no problem) for the first couple of 100m after that gradual down with a little up and down.
+It is probably one of the easiest to reach as it is divided by State Highway 73 and the Porters Pass, the old road, made in 1858 by hand is still visible. if you bring your mountain bike you can ride down both sides of the Pass and end up at the bottom , the time required between 15min and 30 min depending on ability, note however the old coach road has a small slip on the top and can be overgrown with grass and the other side is steep (advanced riders no problem) for the first couple of 100m after that gradual down with a little up and down.
 If you wanted to walk it you could go up the coach road and down the other side.

 Routes

 All these trips are routes only – unmarked and suitable for fit, experienced and well-equipped people.
 Maps that cover the area are Topographic Map 260 – K34, K35, L34, L35.
-Times are approximate and one way.
+Times are approximate and one-way.

 Foggy Peak and Castle Hill Peak